joaodinizaraujo/GitFactory/README.md

 We made an API to get the content from our MongoDB database, [access the source code here](https://github.com/PedroMoisesGusmao/GitFactory-Telas).

 ## Want to contribute?
 If you liked the project, help us to improve and teach even better!
-Contact someone of the developers to get more information.
+Contact one of the developers to get more information.